Table of Contents

 Pan Gu or the Egg – Who Came First?

-“The chicken or the egg” dilemma has a very simple answer in Taoism – it was the egg.
+“The chicken or the egg” dilemma has a very simple answer in Chinese mythology – it was the egg.
 At the very beginning of the universe, when there was nothing but an empty, formless, featureless, and non-dual primordial state, the primordial egg was the first thing to coalesce into being.

 For the next 18,000 years, the primordial egg was the only thing in existence.
 It simply floated in nothingness with the two cosmic dualities – yin and yang – slowly forming inside of it.
 As the yin and yang eventually came into balance with the egg, they turned into Pan Gu himself.
 This union between the cosmic egg and Pan Gu growing inside it is known as Taiji or The Supreme Ultimate in Taoism.